Zampl/zampl.github.io/README.md

 - [GitHub Help](https://help.github.com/)
 - [GitHub Glossary](https://help.github.com/articles/github-glossary/)

 Acknowledgement: This site was set up using code and examples provided by Jonathan McGlone in his article ([Creating and Hosting a Personal Site on GitHub](http://jmcglone.com/guides/github-pages/)) distributed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).
+I have modified the code for my purposes.